DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If your eligibility checks are successful you'll get the second instalment of the IRP at the start of your second year of employment.

+You must also have a [UK National Insurance number](https://www.gov.uk/apply-national-insurance-number).
+You can apply for this once you arrive in England, as long as your visa gives you the right to work and you have a confirmed job.

+You’ll be paid the first and second instalments of the IRP after your eligibility checks are completed.
+We cannot guarantee an exact payment date.

 To be paid the IRP, you must have a UK bank account in your name (this can be digital).
 The IRP cannot be paid into a building society account.

 You must also have a [UK National Insurance number](https://www.gov.uk/apply-national-insurance-number).
 You can apply for this once you arrive in England, as long as your visa gives you the right to work and you have a confirmed job.

-You’ll be paid the first and second instalments of the IRP after your eligibility checks are completed.
-We cannot guarantee an exact payment date.

 You will not have to provide any evidence of the relocation costs you have incurred.